Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Mixologist**

-    You can customize your alcoholic beverages in such a way that they impose :d20-adv: **Advantage** or :d20-disadv: **Disdvantage** (your choice) on Saving Throws against their effects.
+    You can customize your alcoholic beverages in such a way that they impose :d20-adv: **Advantage** or :d20-disadv: **Disadvantage** (your choice) on Saving Throws against their effects.

 - **Lite Chemist**